Kernix13/beginner-git-commands/README.md

 > Some of the commands in this doc are basic beginner commands, some are intermediate level, especially when you get into cloning and contributing.

+**Note**: I either use `main` or `master` for some of these commands.
+They refer to the default branch of your repo or of a cloned/forked repo.
+Replace the default names in the commands below with your default branch name.

 ## Table of contents

 1. [Download and setup Git](#download-and-setup-git)